ewanc26/text-to-pixel-image/README.md

 ## Prerequisites

 - Python 3.x
-- Pillow package (can be installed via pip: pip install Pillow)
+- Pillow package (can be installed via pip: `pip install Pillow` or `pip3 install Pillow` on UNIX based systems such as macOS)

 ## Usage